Guide to Commencement Weekend

 - Class Dinner Dance: “festive” attire — no tie required

-- Commencement: coat/tie for men; women are usually in dresses or nice pants and top
+- Commencement: coat/tie, dresses or nice pants and top

-- Student attire for the Commencement ceremony is as follows: Boys wear a blue blazer, white shirt, khakis and Class tie; Girls wear white dresses
+- Recommended student attire for the Commencement ceremony: a blue blazer, white shirt, khakis and Class tie or a white dress.

 Please note: New England weather is famous for its unpredictability – layering your clothing is recommended and be prepared for rain as well.
 The average temperature range for May is between 69 F (high) and 45 F (low) (21 – 7 degree Celsius).